 - Accounts you should keep full, accurate and up-to-date accounts of all the donor's assets and income, including bank and building society accounts, investments, and property.
 Tax returns must be completed.
 The OPG and Court of Protection may ask to see these at any time, including after the death of the donor.
 You should usually keep all the donor's assets in their name and keep their accounts separately.
 You need to keep all estimates, invoices, receipts, and vouchers.
-An attorney may be held liable if the donor's money is not handled responsibly. - Gifts you can make gifts to people when the donor would usually have done so, for example a birthday present to a relative, or a wedding or civil partnership present to a friend.
+An attorney may be held liable if the donor's money is not handled responsibly. - Gifts you can make gifts on customary occasions to people related to or connected to the donor, for example, on the occasion of a birthday or wedding or civil partnership.
 You can make charitable donations in accordance with the donor's expected wishes, for example if they regularly gave to charity in the past.
-Any gifts or donations must be reasonable in proportion to their estate.
+Any gifts or donations must be reasonable, particularly taking into account the size of their estate.
 If you want to make larger gifts of money or property, for example for Inheritance Tax planning purposes, you must apply to the Court of Protection. - Expenses professional attorneys (for example, solicitors or accountants) may charge for time spent on their duties.
 The LPA form includes a section to record the fees agreed between the donor and the attorney.
 You can choose to pay non-professional attorneys for their services, but you must specify the terms of an agreement made on the form or they can only claim back reasonable out-of-pocket expenses. - Property if you are thinking of selling or letting the donor's property because it is in their best interests, you must be sure they would not be likely ever to return to live there.
 Contact the OPG if the sale of the property or another valuable item is below market value, or you want to buy it yourself, or give it to someone else.
 The OPG can advise you whether you need to apply to the Court of Protection to do this. - Wills you cannot make a will on behalf of the donor.
 If the donor still has mental capacity, they can make their own will or make an amendment to the existing will (a codicil).
 Contact the OPG if you are in any doubt about the donor's capacity to do this.

 If a will is needed for someone lacking mental capacity, a 'statutory will' can be made through the Court of Protection.
-This can be if they made a will that needs amending due to a change in circumstances (e.g. the death of the main beneficiary).
+This can be done if they made a will that needs amending due to a change in circumstances (e.g. the death of the main beneficiary).
 Contact the OPG if this is necessary.

 If the donor has a will already, it may be appropriate for you to see the will as part of carrying out your duties as attorney.
-This might apply, for example, if you need to know whether a property was intended to be left to someone and you are considering selling it.
+This might apply, for example, if you need to know whether a property was intended to be left to someone else and you are considering selling it.
 Seek advice from the OPG about accessing the donor's will.

-• Making a grant of representation - this is a court document confirming a person can deal with someone else's estate as an executor when the other person dies.
+Making a grant of representation - this is a court document confirming a person can deal with someone else's estate as an executor when the other person dies.
 HM Courts and Tribunals services have confirmed that, if you have capacity, your attorney can obtain this on your behalf if you do not wish to make the application.
-Your attorney can do this if you have lost capacity and your LPA is registered.
+Your attorney can also do this if you have lost capacity.